Mortgages for Pensioners and Older Borrowers

 Will you have to accept a short-term mortgage?

-How much you can borrow as an older borrower?
+How much can you borrow as an older borrower?

 If you are retired, it may be the case that you have a fixed pension income, which is what most lenders will want to see.
 But even with a stable income, some lenders won’t offer you the higher-range income multiples, and most will use a 4-4.5x salary multiple.

-It’s not uncommon for some lenders to go lower than this level and use stricter affordability checks which could mean only getting a small mortgage if you don’t speak to the right lender.
-Along with your retirement income, here are some other areas that may be important for retirement lenders when considering how much to let you borrow as an older borrower:
+It’s not uncommon for some lenders to go lower than this level and use stricter affordability checks, which could mean only getting a small mortgage if you don’t speak to the right lender.

 • The value of any other assets or property you own can sometimes reduce risk in the eyes of some lenders, meaning they can be more flexible with loan-to-value (LTV) ratio caps.